linncy/pyorgtex/README.md

 ### extractFilename(path)
 Extract file name from path.
 ### eclass2dict(eclassXLSname)
-Read XLS downloaded from eclass and create initial classjson.
+Read XLS downloaded from eclass and create initial classdict.
+This dict should be converted into classjson later on.

 ## orgexport
 Evaluate all code blocks and export .org as PDF/HTML/LaTeX/ASCII .